Barebox is a bootloader that follows the tradition of Das U-Boot, while

 -rwxr-xr-x 1 rsc ptx 114073 Jun 26 22:34 barebox

-Barebox usually needs an environment for storing the configuation data.
+Barebox usually needs an environment for storing the configuration data.

 You can generate an environment using the example environment contained